IvoVellekoop/openwfs/docs/source/core.rst

 This code performs a wavefront shaping algorithm similar to the one described in :cite:`Vellekoop2007`.
 In this version, there is no pre-optimization.
 It works by cycling the phase of each of the n_x × n_y segments on the SLM between 0 and 2π, and measuring the feedback signal at each step. `self.feedback` holds a `Detector` object that is triggered, and stores the measurement in the `measurements` array when it becomes available.
 It is possible to find the optimized wavefront for multiple targets simultaneously by using a detector that returns an array of feedback values, one for each target.
 The number of targets is determined by the shape of the array returned by the detector, which equals `feedback.data_shape`.

-The program does not wait for the data to become available and can directly proceed with preparing the next pattern to send to the SLM (also see Section :numref:`Synchronization`).
-After running the algorithm, `wait` is called to wait until all measurement data is stored in the array, and the utility function `analyze_phase_stepping` is used to extract the transmission matrix from the measurements, as well as a series of troubleshooting statistics (see Section :numref:`Analysis and troubleshooting`).
+The program does not wait for the data to become available and can directly proceed with preparing the next pattern to send to the SLM (also see :numref:`Synchronization`).
+After running the algorithm, `wait` is called to wait until all measurement data is stored in the array, and the utility function `analyze_phase_stepping` is used to extract the transmission matrix from the measurements, as well as a series of troubleshooting statistics (see :numref:`Analysis and troubleshooting`).

 Note that, except for this asynchronous mechanism for fetching and processing data, OpenWFS is not designed to be thread-safe, and the user is responsible for guaranteeing that devices are only accessed from a single thread at a time.